Basque Cybersecurity Centre

 The Basque Cybersecurity Centre (BCSC) is the organization appointed by the Basque Government to promote cybersecurity in the Basque Country.
-It is made up of departments of the Basque Government (Economic Development and Infrastructures, Safety, Public Governance, Education) and technology centres (Tecnalia, Vicomtech, Ik4-Ikerlan, and Basque Center for Applied Mathematics).
+It is made up of departments of the Basque Government (Economic Development and Infrastructures, Safety, Public Governance, and Education) and technology centres (Tecnalia, Vicomtech, Ik4-Ikerlan, and Basque Center for Applied Mathematics).

-BCSC is currently a member of FIRST, a global association devoted to offering coordinated response in the event of computer attacks, and it has achieved CERT homologation.
-It also takes part in collaborations with other analogous centres on an international scale:
+BCSC is currently a member of FIRST, a global association devoted to offering coordinated responses in the event of computer attacks, and it has achieved CERT homologation.

+Collaborations

+BCSC takes part in collaborations with other analogous centres on an international scale: